Like this short story? Here’s a link to my book of short stories

 “Here Lou, let me give you my number,” I said, writing it down.

 “Thanks Red,” she said, tucking it into her bag.
-Then she reached for me and kissed me her signature kiss.
+Then she kissed me her signature kiss.

-I watched as the cab drove away.
-The night hadn’t ended as I hoped, so I headed home.
+I watched the cab drive away.
+The night hadn’t ended as I hoped, so I headed back to the hotel.

-The next day I was in Andy’s Bar discussing marketing and advertising when he said, “Hear about Maria?”
+The next day I was in Andy’s Bar to discuss marketing when he said, “Hear about Maria?”

-“No, she fell last night and Jen had to hospitalize her.”
+“No, fell last night and Jen had to hospitalize her.”

 “How is she?”

-“She’ll recover from the fall, but her condition’s not getting any better.
-That’s what caused her to fall.
-She can’t walk anymore, or at best very little.
-If there was only a way – some way – any way – to raise the money….”
+“She’ll recover from the fall, but her condition’s worse.
+What caused her to fall.
+She can’t walk anymore.
+If there was only a way … some way … any way … to raise the money.”

-“That’s not good.
-I’m glad she was not hurt worse.”
+“I know.
+I’m glad she wasn’t hurt worse.”

 “My old girlfriend.”

-“You know I saw her at the Eatery a few days ago.
-She looked great.
+“Seen her at the Eatery before.
+Looked great.
 So did her car.
 Whatever she does pays good.”

-“Okay,” I said.
-This surprised me, as she hadn’t said two words to me.
+“Okay,” this surprised me, as she hadn’t said two words to me.
 “What can I do for you?”